Multilingual Sites

 YOOtheme Pro uses multiple language strings within its templates.
 For example, the read more link shows the text Continue Reading.
 YOOtheme Pro is translated into more than 20 languages, and each of these language files contains translations of the language strings.
 To help translate YOOtheme Pro to your language, refer to the translation documentation.

-The language files can be found in the YOOtheme theme folder in languages/.
+The language files can be found in the YOOtheme theme folder in language/.

 Override Language Strings

-To override a specific language string without modifying any language files, install and activate the WPML String Translation plugin.
-To find all language strings defined by YOOtheme Pro, set the filter to yootheme.
+To override a specific language string without modifying any language files, install and activate the free Loco Translation plugin.
+All languages strings defined by YOOtheme Pro are listed under Loco Translate → Themes → YOOtheme.

 YOOtheme Pro Documentation